-There’s a lot of content here, and you certainly don’t have to read it all at once, but here’s the order we suggest for beginners.
-Start below and find the topics that add the most value to your life.
-Read slowly.
-Take your time.
+New to minimalism?
+New to our website?
+Welcome aboard!
+There’s a lot of info here, and you certainly don’t have to read it all at once, but here’s the order we suggest for beginners.
+Start below, find topics that add value to your life, and take your time.
 There’s nothing wrong with moving slowly.

 - Read more about us on our About Joshua & Ryan page

-- Read our definition of minimalism
+- Find our definition of minimalism

 - Check out our bestselling books

-- Watch one of our meetups
+- Watch both of our TEDx Talks

 - Laugh at our silly photos